 One of the oldest Premonstratensian monasteries still in existence in the world, the abbey houses a beautiful library made up of two halls and a connecting passageway.

-Featuring gilded wooded carved decorations, attractive stuccowork and gothic wooden statues, the library contains over 200,000 volumes, some of which date back to the 1500s, including thousands of editions of the bible.
+The library features gilded wooded carved decorations, attractive stuccowork and gothic wooden statues and contains over 200,000 volumes, some of which date back to the 1500s, including thousands of editions of the bible.

 Image: Copyright of Jorge Royan / http://www.royan.com.ar

 As one of the top attractions to visit in Ireland, Trinity College Dublin houses an iconic library which dates back to the eighteenth century.